tonsky/rum/README.md

   [:div label ": " (::time state)])
 ```

-As you can see, `:did-mount` is a function from `state` to `state` and can populate, clean or modify it just after component has been mounted.
+As you can see, `:did-mount` is a function from `state` to `state` and can populate, clean or modify it only after the component has been mounted.

-This mixin will update component each second:
+This mixin will update a component each second:

 ```clojure
 (def periodic-update-mixin